A Soldiers’ Angels Wedding

 Serving Our Country

 The bride, Cheryl, is a U.S. Army Veteran.
 She served twice in Iraq (first deployed from 2008-2009, then from 2010-2011 as contractor) and once in Afghanistan as contractor in 2012.
-While deployed, Cheryl registered to receive support from the Soldiers’ Angels Deployed Support Teams.
+While deployed, Cheryl registered to receive support from the Soldiers’ Angels Deployed Support Volunteers.
 She received dozens of cards, letters, and care packages from Angel volunteers throughout her deployment.
 She was so touched by the support she received, she kept all of the cards and letters.
 Then, once she got home, she created a scrapbook!

 Back in 2018, we interviewed Cheryl about the support she received from Soldiers’ Angels.
 We wanted to know what that support meant to her.
 This is what she had to say: